danrigsby/redux-reducer-side-effects/README.md

   )
 ```
 ### 2. Add to Reducers
-The `addSideEffectMiddlware` adds a new method on the redux reducer `action` called: `addSideEffect`.
+The `addSideEffectMiddleware` adds a new method on the redux reducer `action` called: `addSideEffect`.
 This method takes in a function that is passed the entire redux `store`.
 This allows the side effect to `getState()` or `dispatch` new actions onto the store.

 ``` javascript